 |Demand for goods & services decrease||Demand for goods & services increase|

-|Interest rate increase leads to falling of price of services and goods||Inflation leads to a rise in the price of service and goods|
+|Interest rate increase leads to a fall in the price of services and goods||Inflation leads to a rise in the price of service and goods|

-|Effect of Decrease||If interest rate decrease, inflation increases||If inflation decreases, interest rate increase|
+|Effect of Decrease||If interest rate decrease, inflation increases||If inflation decreases, the interest rate increase|

-|Money Circulations in market increases||Money Circulations in market decreases|
+|Money Circulations in the market increases||Money Circulations in the market decreases|

 |Borrowing became cheap||Borrowing became expensive|